CodyOps/Employee-Management-System/README.md

 _Quick description about this project_

 The purpose of this application is the create an interface that will make it easy for non-developers to view and interact with data and information that is stored in databases.
 The challenge of this assignment is to architect a solution to manage a company's employees using node.js, inquirer npm package, and MySQL.
+The application will use MySQL NPM package to connect to the MySQL database and perform queries.
+The Inquirer.js NPM package will be use to interact with the user via the command line.

 ## User Story